zdravkodanailov7/raycasting/intro.md

 }
 ```

-Now we will call this function after calling the `laodTextures()` function.
+Now we will call this function after calling the `loadTextures()` function.

 ```
 // Start